mithublue/Shortcode-Maker/readme.txt

 == Description ==

 The plugin to help you make shortcode by yourself and get them listed in the wp tinymce editor to use them easily.

+= Features =

+* You can add shortcode of your own
+* Add attributes as many as you want with the ability to define default value
+* you can write PHP code in definition.
+To use code, use [php_code][/php_code] in you shortcode definition and place code inside it.

 [youtube https://www.youtube.com/watch?v=WpVpTKAWPuE]